GiraffeChain/giraffe/README.md

-# "Blockchain"
+# Giraffe Chain
+**Blockchain** | **Mobile Staking** | **Graph Database**

-A generic, unbranded blockchain protocol.
-It leverages proof-of-stake for its consensus layer and an extended UTxO model for its application layer.
+You've found the repository for yet another blockchain protocol.
+This protocol uses proof-of-stake for consensus and UTxOs for its ledger.

-Similar to other protocols, the network is made up of relay nodes which verify correctness of the chain and distribute information to other peers.
-Unlike other protocols, block production is performed client-side within user wallets.
+Similar to other protocols, the network is made up of relay nodes which verify correctness of the chain and distribute information to other peers. **Unlike** other protocols, block production is performed client-side within user wallets.
+The intention is to decentralize as much as possible by making it as simple as possible for normal users to stake.
+The ideal outcome is for millions of people to stake from their phones.

-Similar to other application layers, tokens are distributed and spent using an "Unspent Transaction Output" model.
-Unlike other UTxO models, each UTxO may represent a "vertex" or "edge" of a ledger-wide graph data structure.
+Similar to other application layers, tokens are distributed and spent using an "Unspent Transaction Output" model. **Unlike** other UTxO models, each UTxO may represent a "vertex" or "edge" of a ledger-wide graph data structure.
 Connecting two "vertex" UTxOs with a new "edge" UTxO requires permission from each of the "vertex" UTxOs.
+The intention is to provide a developer-friendly graph database that is backed by a decentralized blockchain.

+To demonstrate the utility of the graph database, the wallet includes a mini social network which allows people to share and connect.

+This blockchain is still in very early development.
+Everything is experimental.
+Don't use real money (as if such a thing exists).
+You are more than welcome to use the code in this repository, but there are no guarantees that it'll be bug-free.

 ## Implementation
 - Models are defined in protobuf, and you can find them in the `proto/` directory.
   - Misc/support files are defined in `external_proto/`
+  - Protobuf models are served over JSON-RPC, not gRPC
 - The backend/relay node is defined in Scala, and you can find it in the `scala/` directory.
   - Most of the code is defined in the `core` module
   - Compiled protobuf files are defined in the `protobuf` module